 More racket than raclette?

-David Lewis's cheese meltdown cost him €2,810 in forfeited application fees, which at least demonstrates that the approval of the Swiss authorities cannot be bought.
+The Brit's cheese meltdown cost him €2,810 in forfeited application fees, which at least demonstrates that the approval of the Swiss authorities cannot be bought.

 The same cannot be said of all European countries.
 In September 2017, Cyprus was engulfed in a cash-for-passports scandal, in which it was accused of "selling" EU passports to the super-rich willing to invest upwards of €2 million in the country.
 Portugal was criticised for a similar scheme that required an investment of a minimum of €500,000 in exchange for a visa.